TonyQ2k3/twitter-sentiment-dashboard/README.md

 ## 📁 Repository info
 This repo structure is as follows:
-+ `frontend`: The UI of the dashboard, built using ReactJS and ChartJS
++ `frontend`: Displays application UI
-+ `backend`: Exposes an API that accesss the databases, aggregates the data and returns result to the front-end
++ `backend`: Handles logic, data retrieval and data aggregation for the app

 ## Installation